Loading Events

 Communities of Practice (Real Life Scenarios)

-This programme primarily gives an overview on the compliance concepts and issues from real life scenarios perspective and the practical approaches that a compliance officer can take in managing them effectively.
+Overview This programme primarily gives an overview on the compliance concepts and issues from real life scenarios perspective and the practical approaches that a compliance officer can take in managing them effectively.

-Upon completion of this programme, participants will be able to:
+Objective Upon completion of this programme, participants will be able to:

-1. Describe the anti-bribery and corruption requirements of reporting institutions in capital market
+1. describe the anti-bribery and corruption requirements of reporting institutions in capital market

-2. Examine the importance in providing proper client advisory based on customer suitability
+2. examine the importance in providing proper client advisory based on customer suitability

-3. Identifying red flags of a specific example of money laundering
+3. identifying red flags of a specific example of money laundering

-4. Discuss on the need of having effective policies to manage potential conflict of interest to safeguard sensitive information
+4. discuss on the need of having effective policies to manage potential conflict of interest to safeguard sensitive information

-5. Recognise the importance of information security reporting requirements and the implications of not reporting breaches to the regulators and exchange on a timely basis
+5. recognise the importance of information security reporting requirements and the implications of not reporting breaches to the regulators and exchange on a timely basis

-6. Describe fair dealing with customers in accordance with the Code of Ethics and Code of Conduct for Capital Markets
+6. describe fair dealing with customers in accordance with the Code of Ethics and Code of Conduct for Capital Markets

-7. Identifying ransomware red flags as part of cybersecurity awareness
+7. identifying ransomware red flags as part of cybersecurity awareness

-8. Recognise the application of a data governance policy and the implications it will have on the organisation.
+8. recognise the application of a data governance policy and the implications it will have on the organisation.

-9. Indicate the implications of not performing and reporting reviews on a timely basis
+9. indicate the implications of not performing and reporting reviews on a timely basis

-10. Explain the concept of 3 lines of defence and the roles of, and expectations of, a compliance and the role of compliance
+10. explain the concept of 3 lines of defence and the roles of, and expectations of, a compliance and the role of compliance

-This programme will cover:
+Scenarios This programme will cover:

 1. Effective Compliance: Regulatory Perspective and Principles